 She is a graduate of Tulane University School of Law (2007) and Pennsylvania State University, where she earned a bachelor's degree in history in 2003.
 Born and raised in Pennsylvania, she has called the Grand Strand her home since 2000.
 She and her husband Greg have three children: Trevor, Eleanor and Lillian.

-Anne Trainer Monk has been with Coastal Carolina University since 1990.
+Anne Trainer Monk has been with Coastal Carolina University since 1990; she retired in 2020.
 For 16 years she led the university’s communication division as assistant vice president for marketing communications and director of public information.
 She has also served as special assistant to President DeCenzo and director of executive communication, associate vice president for government relations, and special assistant to the director of athletics.
-Currently, she is the digital content manager for the university.
+Most recently, she was the director of digital content and quality assurance for the university.